Updated November, 2024

 Install the macOS as usual with OpenCore USB Drive, If you don’t know how to install it Check these Resources Out,

-Install Windows as usual in GPT-UEFI mode, if you don’t know how to to that follow the steps below.
+Connect your second SSD and install Windows as usual in GPT-UEFI mode, if you don’t know how to that follow the steps below.

 1. On any Existing Windows machine go to Rufus.ie and Download Rufus 64Bit.